Charles Schwab IRA Promotion

 Charles Schwab Funds

-Charles Schwab is a popular discount brokerage firm frequently rated highly for its online trading accounts.
-Schwab attracts investors who prefer to manage their own investments, plan their financial futures, and actively handle their money.
+Charles Schwab is a popular discount brokerage firm that often ranks high in reviews for online trading accounts.
+Charles Schwab serves investors who like to manage their own money and plan their own financial future.

-Due to this frequent trading activity, Charles Schwab has structured its commissions to be affordable for regular traders who frequently buy and sell.
+Because of this trading style, Charles Schwab sets its commission structure to keep costs low for frequent buy-and-sell trades.
 Commissions can be as low as $0 for online stock trades.
-For individual traders, Schwab is a lower-cost alternative compared to a full-service broker, which might charge over $100 for the same transaction.
+For retail traders, Charles Schwab is a low-cost option compared to full-service brokers, which may charge $100 or more for the same trade.

-Although Charles Schwab offers low-cost stock trading, mutual fund trading can be costly.
-Clients can buy standard A, B, or C share mutual funds from various mutual fund companies through Schwab.
-However, Schwab collects the same commissions typically charged by full-service brokerage firms and financial advisors.
+While Charles Schwab is low-cost for stock trading, mutual fund trading can be more expensive.
+Account holders can buy A, B, or C share mutual funds from many fund families, while Charles Schwab collects the commissions that would normally go to full-service brokers and their advisors.

-On the other hand, Charles Schwab clients can also purchase No-Load mutual funds from well-known fund companies like Vanguard and Fidelity.
-Buying a No-Load fund avoids sales charges, but Schwab charges a significant $49.99 commission per trade!
+On the other hand, if a Charles Schwab client wants to buy No-Load mutual funds from well-known fund companies like Vanguard and Fidelity, that is also possible.
+With a No-Load fund, the investor avoids sales charges, but pays a $49.99 commission to Charles Schwab for each trade.

 |